usda-nifa-b-team/b-team/docs/networkReadMe.md

   then whether the output is a static network (i.e., a pdf), or an html widget it also provides a fileNm option for the pdf, and has an option to set the figure title if this is not a national monument or forest

-Inside makenetvis, it sets the colours for the bee families, then subsets the data if the nat. for/mon arguments to subset to are present, including removing the geometry it then creates a named colour vector, and an ordered vector of bee names, these are used to arrange bees by family and genus, and colour them by family next it creates the data needed for these visualizations (using tobipd3) as described above
+Inside makenetvis, it sets the colours for the bee families, then subsets the data if the national for./mon. arguments to subset to are present, including removing the geometry it then creates a named colour vector, and an ordered vector of bee names, these are used to arrange bees by family and genus, and colour them by family next it creates the data needed for these visualizations (using tobipd3) as described above